-My research has been funded by the Project on Middle East Political Science, UCLA's International Institute, Rice University's Baker Institute Center for the Middle East, and the Centennial Center for Political Science and Public Affairs.
-Before coming to UCLA, I received my B.A. in political science and economics, with a minor in Arabic from Washington University in St. Louis, where I received an undergraduate research award to travel to Lebanon.
-I also spent a semester abroad in Cairo.
+My research has been funded by the Middle East Initiative at Harvard, the Carnegie Corporation of New York, the American Political Science Association, the Project on Middle East Political Science, UCLA's International Institute, Rice University's Baker Institute Center for the Middle East, and the Centennial Center for Political Science and Public Affairs.